kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Step 3: Start Small

-**Trish's encouragement**: *"Every big contribution starts with a small step.
-Don't worry about making a huge impact right away."*
+**Trish's encouraging words**: *"Every big contribution starts with a small step!
+Don't worry about making a huge impact right away.
+Let's start with something beautiful and build from there!"*

 - **Fix a typo** in the documentation
 - **Add a helpful comment** to a discussion